-The vehicle ferries, have been reduced to a maximum capacity of 500 passengers at this time.
-This is a reduction of 395 passengers against our normal operating limit of 895.
+At this time, the vehicle ferries have been reduced to 28% of normal capacity, to a maximum of 250 passengers.
+This is a reduction of 545 passengers against our normal operating limit of 895.

 I have a season ticket which I'm not using.
 What should I do?

 In response to the current government guidance around travel, and in particular, working from home if you can, we fully recognise that you may not be using your season ticket at this time.
 You should already have received an email from us regarding this matter, but if you didn’t, please rest assured that you will not lose value in your ticket due to being unable to travel at this time.

 Once current circumstances improve, we will be in touch to extend your existing season ticket based on the period you have missed out on using it to travel with us.